The legacy system challenge

 In order to deliver on those priorities, GCU would need to replace its legacy policy administration system and implement a state-of-the-art online experience for their members and agents.

 The first step in GCU’s digital transformation journey was to define their needs for the new system and engage in an extensive market analysis and vendor selection process.

-GCU’s key requirements included a modern, rules-based policy administration system that was integrated with the front-end tools (like portals, eApps and illustrations) that would support their goals.
+GCU’s key requirements included a modern, rules-based policy administration system that was integrated with the front-end tools (like self service portals, eApps and illustrations) that would support their goals.

 After identifying potential vendors who had policy admin platform and implementation experience, GCU set in motion a traditional RFP process.
 They then moved forward with a short list of vendors and conducted onsite presentations included demos and extensive discussions of the various solutions.
 GCU took the time to exhaustively explore the suitability of each vendor and their solution and ask the questions that would determine how well each option fit their requirements including the culture of the vendor itself.

 Following multiple presentations and demos.
 Equisoft emerged as the clear favorite.
 In particular, Equisoft has extensive insurance and technology experience.
 Equisoft is the largest and most experienced system integrator for the Oracle platform, having completed most of the worldwide implementations.

 As a result of their search GCU selected the Oracle Insurance Policy Administration (OIPA) platform with its end-to-end policy admin capabilities.
 It was clear that the new rules-based system would make it easy to make changes and create new products.
 And, its integration with the digital front-end tools from Equisoft would support the delivery of world-class customer experiences they desired.